Aptamil AllerPro SYNEO is a premium Follow-On Formula suitable for formula fed infants (from 6 to 12 months) who are allergic to cows’ milk.

 How To Prepare

 Wash hands before preparing the feed.
-Clean and then sterilise all utensils by boiling for 5 minutes or using an approved steriliser.
+Clean and then sterilise all utensils by submerging bottles and teats in water and boiling for 5 minutes, or using an approved steriliser.

 Boil safe drinking water and allow to cool.
 Measure the required volume of water into a sterilised feeding bottle.